electronut/ElectronutLabs-bluey/blackmagic-prog.md

-# Programming & Debugging Bluey using Black Magic Probe
+# Programming Bluey using Black Magic Probe

-The [Black Magic Probe][1]is an Open Source debugging tool for embedded microprocessors.
+The [Black Magic Probe][1] is an Open Source debugging tool for embedded microprocessors.
 It greatly simplifies the debugging and code uploading process using just GDB.
 Another great thing is that the firmware for this tool can run on very inexpensive hardware.
 We're going to leverage this